ZiaCreatesIdeas/webpage3/index.md

 # TODOs:

 - TODO:
 - <r> Important thing to do </r> remove header and center page.
-Testing hacker default layout made explicit.
+Testing _config.yaml addition of hacker theme.
 - <o>TODO:</o> Less important thing to do

 ## Welcome to GitHub Pages, you look amazing today. and How!